 i.e. that there really should be one world government aimed to solve ‘our’ problem of ‘man made climate change’.

-I remember that at one stage or another Albert Einstein was interviewed by a number of journalists.
-One of the journalists told him that he could bring a 100 scientists who disagreed with ‘his’ theory, whatever it was that they had been discussing.
-It is said that Einstein looked at him, a bit puzzled, and then said: ‘Why bring 100?
+I remember this story that at one stage or another Albert Einstein was interviewed by a number of journalists on one of his theories.
+I cannot remember now what it was about.
+However, one of the journalists told him that he could bring a 100 scientists who disagreed with ‘his’ theory, whatever it was that they had been discussing.
+It is said that Einstein looked at him, surprised and a bit puzzled, and then said: ‘Why bring 100?
 One would be enough?’

 Please note that I am not saying that I am as great as Einstein was.
 I am just saying that we cannot have an ‘election’ about science.
 It is simply a matter of how we measure and what we find…